BeauJoh/thesis/source/11-chapter-3-ode.md

 The Scalable Heterogeneous Computing benchmark suite (SHOC)[@lopez2015examining], unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.
 Sun et al.[@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in HCC -- which compiles to OpenCL, HIP -- for a CUDA and Radeon Open Compute back-end, and a CUDA version.
-Meanwhile, Chai by G{\'o}mez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.
+Meanwhile, Chai by Gómez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

 These benchmark suites focus on comparison between languages and environments; whereas our work focuses on benchmarking for device specific performance limitations, for example, by examining the problem sizes where these limitations occur -- this is largely ignored by benchmarking suites with fixed problem sizes.